 Several I-70 Projects are considering including roundabouts rather than traditional intersection design at some interchange locations.

 Like most of our National Interstate System, parts of I-70 are reaching their life expectancy and are not adequate for today's transportation needs.
 PennDOT plans to reconstruct, rehabilitate, and perform pavement preservation on large sections of I-70.

-Over 50 million dollars will be spent during the next 6 years to reconstruct or rehabilitate I-70 bridges.
+Over 50 million dollars will be spent to reconstruct or rehabilitate I-70 bridges.
 Improvements will include:

 ITS improvements to I-70 include: